 Yarn selection, whether for crocheting or knitting, can be an overwhelming task.
 A regional yarn shop usually offers a variety of fiber structures and colors.
-There should be a logical way to narrow down the options.
+Online vendors, such as Deramores, offer a tremendous selection with easy shipping right to your home.
+There should be a logical way to narrow down the options and select the right yarn for every project.
 Good news – There is!

 Let’s get started.
 Focus on your certain pattern and its function.
 Yarn shop personnel are usually helpful (especially independently owned shops) and can direct you to the very best yarn for your specific pattern, with consideration for drape and flow of the yarn in different stitches.
 But smart shoppers, like us, are always learning more about the best ways to select yarn and improve our finished work.

 The roughness of hemp and itchiness of some wools will not bring pleasure for your hands or the baby.
 Look for the softest yarn available, and check the care label to ensure it is machine washable.